spectrocloud/librarium/docs/docs-content/clusters/cluster-management/update-k8s-cluster.md

 <TabItem label="Terraform workflow" value="Terraform">

 Open your **clusters.tf** file in the code editor of your choice and find the section for your chosen cloud provider.
+Find the resource corresponding to your cluster named with the pattern `[cloud provider]-cluster`.

 Swap the `id` defined in the `cluster_profile` nested schema.
-This will configure the cluster to use the cluster profile named `[cloud provider]-profile` with version **1.0.0**.
-The following snippet shows what it should be on Azure.
+This configures the cluster to use the cluster profile named `[cloud provider]-profile` with version **1.0.0**.
+The following snippet shows the correct configuration on Azure.

 ```hcl hideClipboard
   cluster_profile {